 A central design point of the Android security architecture is that no application, by default, has permission to perform any operations that would adversely impact other applications, the operating system, or the user.
 This includes reading or writing the user's private data (such as contacts or emails), reading or writing another application's files, performing network access, keeping the device awake, and so on.

 Because each Android application operates in a process sandbox, applications must explicitly share resources and data.
 They do this by declaring the permissions they need for additional capabilities not provided by the basic sandbox.
-Applications statically declare the permissions they require, and the Android system prompts the user for consent at the time the application is installed.
-Android has no mechanism for granting permissions dynamically (at run-time) because it complicates the user experience to the detriment of security.
+Applications statically declare the permissions they require, and the Android system prompts the user for consent.

 The application sandbox does not depend on the technology used to build an application.
 In particular the Dalvik VM is not a security boundary, and any app can run native code (see the Android NDK).
 All types of applications — Java, native, and hybrid — are sandboxed in the same way and have the same degree of security from each other.

 .apk files) must be signed with a certificate